 The advantage of taking a boat is that you get to see the stunning coastline and the caldera cliffs of Santorini from the water, and you avoid the cable car crowds or the steep climb up to Fira.

 When you are ready to leave Oia, use a local bus to reach Fira, the journey is about 25 minutes.
 And when you have finished exploring Fira, head to the cable car to get back to the port to catch your tender boat to your ship.
 Expect to queue and plan accordingly.
-It is not unusual to wait for the cable car for around 2 hours.
+Waiting for the cable car for around 2 hours is not unusual.

 Exploring Fira and Oia

 Fira is the main town of Santorini, and it offers plenty of things to see and do.
 One of the main attractions is the caldera, the large volcanic crater that forms the central part of the island.
 You can take a scenic walk and admire the breathtaking sea and cliff views.

 There are also several churches, museums, and galleries in Fira, where you can learn more about the history and culture of Santorini.
 And, of course, there are plenty of shops, cafes, and restaurants where you can enjoy some delicious Greek food and purchase souvenirs.

 If you have some spare time while in Fira or need to get out of the heat and do something fun, then visit the beautiful Anhydrous Winery.
 You can also book a guided tour or wine tasting on their website before you leave home.
 While there, sample their award-winning wines and traditional Greek food, it's a perfect afternoon.